The Heart of Leadership: Moving Forward Through Change

 The Heart of Leadership Seminar: Moving Forward Through Change focuses on the leader-constituent relationship in teams undergoing the stress of major changes.
 The seminar explores how effective leaders help constituents find purpose, optimism, and integrity in service of their needs for meaning, hope, and trust.
 Such interpersonal dynamics are especially important for teams facing fundamental changes such as restructuring, merger/acquisition, mission realignment, etc.

-The seminar is grounded in the experience of the faculty leaders in consulting and management.
-The faculty combine the expertise of a philosopher who writes and teaches on leadership with the knowledge of a consultant in organization development who has years of experience coaching leaders and developing teams.
+The seminar is grounded in the experience of the faculty leaders in consulting, management, and organizational resiliency.
 The result is a seminar that is both intellectually stimulating and practically applicable.

 This seminar is delivered in two parts, with the morning dedicated to lecture and discussion, while the afternoon session allows participants to engage in practical exercises based on real-world scenarios.